keploy/community-blog/clxsddczl000008lcgj8peuwl.md

 HTTP status codes play a crucial role in web communication, providing vital information about the outcome of requests made to servers.
 From resolving issues to optimizing performance, mastering these codes can significantly enhance your debugging skills and streamline web development.

-This guide will break down the most common HTTP status codes, explaining what they mean and how to handle them effectively.
+This guide will break down the most common [<mark>HTTP status codes</mark>](https://keploy.io/blog/community/decoding-http2-traffic-is-hard-but-ebpf-can-help)<mark>, </mark> explaining what they mean and how to handle them effectively.

 ## What is HTTP?